PokeAPI/ditto/README.rst

     pip3 install -r requirements.txt # If you didn't do these two already python3 setup.py develop --user  #
     ditto clone --source http://localhost/ --destination ./data
+    ditto analyze --api-dir ./data/api --schema-dir ./data/schema

-This will crawl your local instance of PokeAPI and copy all the data to `./data`.
+This will crawl your local instance of PokeAPI, copy all the data to `./data`, and regenerate the schema.
 Once that's finished, you can serve the freshly updated data!

 .. code:: bash